 Test and iterate more quickly

-As you gather more valuable customer feedback from your MVP, you can strengthen your product validation, develop a stronger roadmap, and test and iterate quicker and more effectively.
+As you gather customer feedback from your MVP, you can strengthen your product validation, develop a stronger roadmap, and iterate more effectively.

-When you put your MVP out in the real world, you can iterate more quickly based on what your users truly need, and not based on what you think they need.
+When you put your MVP out in the real world, you can iterate more quickly based on what your users truly need.

-“The trap that a lot of founders fall into,” Vlad from Airdev says, “is to keep building something perfect [in hopes that] the customers will magically fall in love with the product from first sight.
-A much wiser approach is to build simple, launch, get feedback, and iterate based on real world data, rather than on your own assumptions of it.”
+“The trap that a lot of founders fall into,” Vlad says, “is to keep building something perfect [in hopes that] the customers will magically fall in love with the product from first sight.
+A much wiser approach is to build simple, launch, get feedback, and iterate based on real-world data, rather than on your own assumptions of it.”

 Provide more value to the user

-Scalable MVPs also allow you to provide more value to your product’s initial users right off the bat, rather than starting with a prototype just for testing and having a long build process.
+MVPs also allow you to provide more value to your product’s initial users from day one, instead of starting with a prototype that offers no real functionality.

 Grow your audience faster

-That’s why some startups prefer to build a minimum marketable product instead — a basic version of your product that still has enough features so that users love it.
-Whichever way you spin it, early adopters can both provide feedback and help grow your user base via word of mouth.
+That’s why some startups prefer to build a minimum marketable product (MMP) instead — a version of your product with enough polish and features that users don’t just tolerate it, they love it.
+Either way, early adopters serve two purposes: they provide feedback and help grow your user base via word of mouth.

-How to build an effective MVP in 6 simple steps
+How to build an effective MVP in 6 steps

-OK, you get it — scalable MVPs rock and are an essential tool for startups.
-Here’s how to go about building one that does the job effectively.
+MVPs are an essential tool for startups.
+Here’s how to build one that does the job effectively.

 1. Start with your (potential) users